shreve/omnibar/README.md

-# Reginald
+# Omnibar

-Reginald is a tool for quick access to multiple scripts and searches, basically an omnibar.
+Omnibar is a tool for quick access to multiple scripts and searches, basically an omnibar.

 ## Installation

 Install as:

-    $ gem install reginald
+    $ gem install omnibar

 ## Usage

-Run `bin/reginald` and start typing.
+Run `bin/omnibar` and start typing.
 Use the arrow keys to select the result you like, and press enter to go!

 ## Development